Australian Party

-The Australian Party was a political party founded and led by Billy Hughes after his expulsion from the Nationalist Party.
-The party was formed in 1929, and at its peak had four members of federal parliament.
+The Australian Party was a political party founded and led by former Australian prime minister Billy Hughes after his expulsion from the Nationalist Party.
+The party was formed in 1929, and at its peak had five members of federal parliament.
 It was merged into the new United Australia Party in 1931, having never contested a federal election.

 History

 Background

 Billy Hughes was a former prime minister who had been successively a member of the Labor Party, the National Labor Party, and the Nationalist Party.
 By 1928, he was the de facto leader of a group of backbenchers hostile to the government of Stanley Bruce (who had replaced him as Nationalist leader in 1923).
 He and his supporters began to frequently cross the floor and vote against the government, particularly on the controversial subject of industrial relations.
 On 22 August 1929, Hughes and Edward Mann were expelled from the Nationalist Party for voting in favour of an unsuccessful censure motion against the government.
 Tensions finally came to a head on 10 September, when Hughes successfully moved an amendment to the government's flagship Maritime Industries Bill.
 Bruce took this to be a vote of no confidence, and called an election for 12 October.
 Labor under James Scullin won a landslide victory, while Hughes and two other ex-Nationalists were re-elected as independents.